Rock of Cashel

 Spread across two floors of a 17th century Tholsel building, that was formerly an almshouse, theatre space, marketplace, fire station and library.
 The first country market in Ireland took place here in 1957 and continues today every Friday morning.

-Tipperary County Museum
+Tipperary Museum of Hidden History

 Clonmel Food Market